In this light and shadow series we look at the theory, drawing and painting of a simple form focusing on shadow, light and edges.

 - A round object to draw around (approx 7cm wide)

-- A tortillion – I use a paper stump which is very similar compressed paper.
+- A tortillion – I use a paper stump which is very similar to compressed paper.

 I then make a mark indicating the furthest point of the cast shadow.